open-mmlab/mmdetection3d/docs/tutorials/customize_runtime.md

 #### Log config

 The `log_config` wraps multiple logger hooks and enables to set intervals.
 Now MMCV supports `WandbLoggerHook`, `MlflowLoggerHook`, and `TensorboardLoggerHook`.
-The detail usages can be found in the [docs](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.LoggerHook).
+The detailed usages can be found in the [docs](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.LoggerHook).

 ```python
 log_config = dict(